Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Exponential moments

 \section{Exponential moments}

-In this appendix we state and prove the key result to derive exponential moments for HAR processes.
-Lemma \ref{lemC.1} states exponential moments for linear combinations of both the random drifts and point processes with clusters generated by the cluster functions defined in Definition \ref{def4.7} and immigrant rates depending on linear functionals of the random drifts.
-Recall that the random drifts $(\xi^p_k)_{(p,k)\in\Q}$ are independent random real variables such that for all $(p,k)\in\Q$ we have $\xi^p_k \sim \xi^p_{k+n}$ for any $n\in\Z$.
+In this appendix we state a general result on exponential moments for point processes $(N^m)_{m\in\M}$ with a 1-periodic cluster structure and immigrant rate given by linear functionals of random drifts.
+Recall that the random drifts $(\xi^p_k)_{(p,k)\in\Q}$ are independent random real variables, assumed to be non-negative: $\xi^p_k \geq 0$.
+In the framework of HAR processes we also require that for all $(p,k)\in\Q$ we have $\xi^p_k \sim \xi^p_{k+n}$ for any $n\in\Z$ but it is not necessary here.